LadyPi/EmergencyApp/emergency_app/README.md

 This application allows a user to connect with loved ones and exectue their emergency prep plan.

-This applicaiton build out is currently in progress.
+This applicaiton rebuild is currently in progress.

 ---